ccdschool/fsharpdaybyday/week04/day16/README.md

 That's it.
 No test class with _[<TestFixture>]_ needed like in C#.
 Just test functions.

 You can use the familiar NUnit _Assert_ methods to check your expectations.
-Or you might want to add some more F# like unit testing power, e.g. FSUnit.
+Or you might want to add some more F# like unit testing power, e.g. from FSUnit.
 But to get you started NUnit should be enough.
 Stay close to home for now :-)

 Note how F# lets you give test cases easy to read names: enclose them in two backticks and you can include whitespaces.